-The chemical structure of water is simple: a single oxygen atom with single covalent bonds to two hydrogen atoms.
-But that simple structure and the chemical features of oxygen and hydrogen create complicated and unique properties of water that are critical for sustaining life.
+The structure of water is simple: a single oxygen atom forming single covalent bonds to two hydrogen atoms.
+But that simple structure and the chemical features of oxygen and hydrogen create unique properties of water that are critical for life.

 The most important property of a water molecule is its charge polarity.
-Even though a water molecule does not contain an overall net charge, there is a slight polarity in the distribution of charge across a water molecule.
-The polarity arises from the nature of the covalent bonds between oxygen and hydrogen.
-Although the electrons in each covalent bond are shared by the oxygen and hydrogen, the larger and more strongly positive nucleus of the oxygen atom pulls the electrons in each bond closer to the oxygen atom.
-Consequently, a water molecule will have a slightly negative charge near its oxygen atom and slight positive charge toward its hydrogen atoms.
-In addition, water is a bent molecule with covalent bonds forming an angle of approximately 104˚.
-If water were a linear molecule (bond angle of 180˚), then the charge distributions along the bonds would cancel out.
-This is known as a dipole moment and underlies many of the macroscopic properties of water that are familiar to us in our daily lives and essential for supporting life.
+Even though a water molecule does not contain an overall net charge, charge is unevenly distributed across a water molecule which creates polarity.
+The oxygen atom in water more strongly attracts electrons in the covalent bonds which creates a slight negative charge near the oxygen atom and a slight positive charge near hydrogen atoms.
+In addition, oxygen-hydrogen covalent bonds are bent, forming an angle of approximately 104˚.
+If water were a linear molecule (bond angle of 180˚), then the charge distribution along the bonds would cancel out.
+The bend creates a negative charge near the oxygen atom and a positive charge located approximately between the hydrogen atoms.
+This is called a dipole moment and underlies many of the macroscopic properties of water that are familiar to us in our daily lives and essential for supporting life.

 One critical property of water is that it remains in liquid form at relatively high temperatures (100˚ C/212˚ F).
-The ability of water to remain as a liquid is due to the interaction between individual water molecules.
+Water’s ability to remain a liquid is due to the interaction between individual water molecules.
 The dipole moment in water allows the positive end of one water molecule (hydrogen) to interact with the negative end of another (oxygen).
 This type of bond is called a hydrogen bond is fundamental to the interactions between biological molecules.
 Because each water contains two hydrogen atoms, large chains of interacting water molecules can form.
 The network of interactions between water molecules means more energy (heat or higher temperature) is required to convert water from a liquid to gas.
-Compare that to a molecule with a similar structure, H2S (hydrogen sulfide).
-Like water, H2S is a molecule with single covalent bonds between hydrogen and sulfur, but the larger size of the sulfur atom shields the positive charge of its nucleus, reducing the strength of the diplole moment in H2S.
-The weaker interaction between molecules of hydrogen sulfide result in a boiling point of - 60˚ C (-75˚ F).

 Many other important biological molecules readily dissolve in water due to the charge polarity on their surface and ability to form hydrogen bonds with water.
 These types of molecules are called hydrophilic.

-Some large molecules, such as proteins, contain hydrophobic and hydrophilic regions.
-In proteins, the hydrophobic regions often cluster in the interior of the molecule and help the protein to fold into a three-dimensional structure.
-The hydrophilic regions usually reside on the surface of the molecule where they interact with water.
+In contrast, molecules or portions of molecules that lack polarity do not interact with water and are called hydrophobic.
+Because they do not interact with water, hydrophobic molecules interact with each other to avoid interacting with water.
+Some large molecules, such as proteins, contain both hydrophobic and hydrophilic regions.
+The hydrophobic regions in a protein often cluster in the interior of the molecule to avoid interacting with water and help the protein fold into a three-dimensional structure.
+The hydrophilic regions usually reside on the surface of the molecule where they interact with water and solubility the protein.

-For example, let’s place equal volumes of two solutions of sodium chloride in separate chambers.
+In physiological systems, we are often interested in the movement of solutes between two fluid compartments (e.g, between cytoplasm and extracellular fluid).
+As a macroscopic example of this movement, let’s place equal volumes of two solutions of sodium chloride in separate chambers.
 The solution in the left chamber contains 1 M NaCl and the one in the right chamber contains 0.1 M NaCl.
 The chambers are separated by a membrane that is permeable to sodium and chloride ions.
 Thus, sodium and chloride ions can freely diffuse from one chamber to the other across the membrane.
-To counter the effects of osmotic pressure created by the different amounts of solute in each chamber (see below for an explanation of osmotic pressure), we will add a solute, mannitol, to the right chamber that cannot diffuse across the membrane What will happen to the concentration of sodium and chloride in each chamber over time?
+What will happen to the concentration of sodium and chloride in each chamber over time?

 When will the movement of sodium and chloride ions between the two chambers end?
 As long as there is thermal energy in the solutions, the ions will constantly move through the pores from one chamber to the other.
-However, as the sodium chloride concentrations decreases in the left chamber while increasing in the right, the system will reach a point at which there will be an equal number of sodium and chloride ions in each chamber.
+However, as the sodium and chloride concentrations continue to decrease in the left chamber and increase in the right, the system will reach a state in which both chambers contain equal concentrations of sodium and chloride.
 The concentrations of sodium and chloride in each chamber will stop changing because there is an equal probability of ions moving in both directions across the membrane.
-At this point, we say that the two chambers are in equilibrium with regard to sodium and chloride ions.
+At this point, the two chambers are in equilibrium with regard to sodium and chloride ions.
 Even though both ions are still moving between chambers, the number of ions moving from the left chamber to the right is approximately equal to the number of ions moving from the right chamber to the left.
 Thus, the ions can move between chambers without causing a net change in their concentration in each chamber.

 To illustrate the effect of an electric field on the diffusion of ions, let’s set up our two chambers as before with one containing 1.0 M NaCl and the other containing 0.1 M NaCl and mannitol, but this time will use a membrane that is only permeable to sodium ion.
 Thus, sodium ions can freely diffuse across the membrane but chloride ions cannot.

-Osmosis describes the net movement of water between two compartments due to an unequal number of dissolved particles in each compartment.
+Osmosis describes the net movement of water between two compartments due to an unequal number of solutes each compartment.
 If two compartment are separated by a membrane that is permeable to water but not the dissolved particles, water will move from the compartment with fewer dissolved particles to the one with more dissolved particles (in our example from the right chamber to the left).
 Consequently, the volume of fluid in left chamber will increase.
-We can measure the osmotic pressure generated by placing a piston on top of the left chamber.
-The flow of water from the right to left compartment will cause the piston to rise.
-By applying pressure to the piston, we can prevent the volume of the left chamber from increasing.
-The amount of pressure we have to apply to keep the volumes of both chambers equivalent is called the osmotic pressure of the system.
+We can measure the osmotic pressure generated by osmosis by placing a piston on top of the left chamber and applying pressure to the fluid in the chamber.
+The amount of pressure that prevents the volume in the left chamber from increasing is a measure of the osmotic pressure.

-The osmolality of a solution reflects the number of dissolve particles or osmotically active particles in a solution.
-Osmolality reflects the number of moles of osmotically active particles per kg of solvent which in our case is water.
-Hence, 1 osmole is 1 mole of osmotically active particles in a solution that contains 1 kg of water.
+To determine whether water will flow between two compartments, we need to determine the osmolality of the solutions in each compartment.
+Osmolality is the number of moles of osmotically active particles per kg of solvent which in our case is water.
+Hence, 1 osmole is 1 mole of an osmotically active particle in a solution that contains 1 kg of water.
 Because it is easier to measure the volume of a solution rather than the weight of its solvent, some solutions are expressed in osmolarity which is moles of osmotically active particles per liter of solution.
 Which one should you use?
 For most fluids found in human body their osmolality will be roughly equally to their osmolarity so either measurement is acceptable.
 However, certain tests return results in either osmolality or osmolarity so it’s important to be familiar with both.

 Osmosis impacts a cell’s volume and potentially leads to damage and cell death.
 The cytoplasm of cells contains many proteins, carbohydrates, amino acids, sugars and other small molecules.
 Each of these counts as an osmole.
-Thus, if placed in pure water, the osmotic pressure would be higher inside the cell and draw water into cell from the surrounding fluid.
+Thus, if placed in pure water, the number of solutes would be higher inside the cell than outside and water would enter the cell from the surrounding fluid.
 The influx of water would cause cells to rapidly swell and potentially burst.

 Of particular biological and medical importance is the concentration of hydrogen ion (H+) in the body fluids.
 The concentration of H+ in a fluid is called its pH and is measured using a log scale: